How Vuma Reach payments work

 Vumatel and Afrihost use PayFast as a secure online payment solution for Vuma Reach Fibre sign-ups.

 PayFast allows for secure payments with a variety of payment methods.
-Sometimes issues arise and it helps to understand why this happens and how to resolve them.
+Sometimes, issues arise, and it helps to understand why they happen and how to resolve them

-- First Payment - The full amount will be deducted on the date of sign up.
+- First Payment - The full monthly amount will be deducted on the date of sign-up.
 This is to activate the account.

-- Second Payment - The pro-rata amount will be charged on the 1st on the next month.
-The pro-rata amount is for the days left of the previous month from the date of sign up.
+- Second Payment - The pro-rata amount will be charged on the 1st day of the following month.
+This amount will depend on the number of days before the end of the month from the activation date

-- Third Payment and onwards - The amount will be deducted in monthly in full and thereafter.
+- Third Payment and onwards - The monthly amount will be deducted in full.

-Read our article for more information on how the pro-rata discount works.
+Read our article for more information on how the pro-rata works.

 The PayFast system will then immediately deduct the funds from the card/ account on the system.